l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 # Infection types:

-- **Appender Infection** – The virus is at the end of the program, eventually executing when the end of the file is
+- **Appender Infection** – The virus is at the end of the program, eventually executing when the end of the file isexecute